 Please note that cropping is different from trimming, zooming, or changing the aspect ratio (dimensions) of a video.

 Never used Clipchamp before?
 Just visit app.clipchamp.com to create a free account and start using our online video editing tools straight away.

 How to crop videos

-If it's not already there, drag and drop the video or image file from the media library into the timeline at the bottom of your project.
+Drag and drop the video or image file from Your media library into the timeline.

 In the Transform tab of the menu, under RESIZING, click the dropdown and change it from Auto Fit to Crop To Fill.